fmease/tylift/README.md

 Advantages of this crate over const generics:

 * recursive kinds which cannot be represented with const generics right now.
-The latter would also require explicit boxing
+  The latter would also require _explicit boxing_
-* once tyfns (type-lifted functions) are implemented, TyLift features pattern matching on types
-  \[Todo: Add source on restrictions of const generics\]
-* \[Todo\]
+* \[not sure what else\]

 ## Future Plans

 * replacing the introductery example with something more reasonable
 * creating tests
-* enhancing the generated names for friendlier error messages
 * adding additional features like
   * type-level functions
   * generation of a reification function